tvlooy/php-pledge/README.md

 You can then further limit filesystem access with unveil().
 If you are in web SAPI, remember that you are not limiting filesystem access for one request but for all subsequent requests.
-Avoid having to add the ```unveil``` promise by checking if the process is already running with a restriced view.
+Avoid having to add the ```unveil``` promise by checking if the process is already running with a restricted view.
 Eg:

 ```php
 if (is_file('/etc')) {